cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

 pe.ColumnOptions("Population").On = true
 ```

-## Key Features
+## Key features

 * Extensive styling properties allow everything to be customized, including a powerful automatic layout system that solves all the hard layout problems for you.
-Anyone coming from the CSS world should be able to quickly adapt, and others {insert something to appeal to people not coming from the CSS world}

-* Vulkan for high performance 2D and 3D rendering

-* Full-featured SVG for 2D rendering and icons

-* Powerful HCT color space integrated throughout: allows instant light / dark and alternate color scheme customization.
+Styling is easy to control and well documented, and anyone can quickly customize widgets to fit their needs.

+* A dynamic color system based on Material Design 3 enables effortless switching between light and dark mode and gives developers and users the ability to easily change the colors of an app.

+* Automatic views of any Go data structure allow for instant data binding and advanced app inspection, making complex widgets like editable tables and trees take just one line of code.

+* [SVG](https://cogentcore.org/core/widgets/media/svg), [HTML](https://cogentcore.org/core/widgets/other/html), [Markdown](https://cogentcore.org/core/widgets/other/html), [Canvas](https://cogentcore.org/core/widgets/media/canvases), [Video](https://www.cogentcore.org/core/widgets/media/videos), and [3D](https://www.cogentcore.org/core/widgets/other/xyz) support make it possible to create engaging multimedia experiences from 3D models to games.

-* Efficient mechanism for dynamically updating content that captures the best of imperative and declarative mode programming.
+* [Plans](https://cogentcore.org/core/basics/plans) provide an efficient mechanism for dynamically updating content in a way that captures the best of imperative and declarative GUI paradigms.

-* Focus on efficient keyboard navigation and customizable mappings, with full support for emacs mode.

-*add more...*
+* A focus on keyboard navigation and user customization enables streamlined access to important functionality with any keybindings, with a dynamic search bar giving convenient access to all app actions on every platform.

+* Vulkan, a modern, cross-platform, high-performance graphics framework, allows apps to run on all platforms at extremely fast speeds.
+All Cogent Core apps compile to machine code, allowing them to run without any overhead.

+* Cogent Core is completely free and open source under the permissive BSD-3 License, allowing you to use it for any purpose, commercially or personally.
+We believe that software works best when everyone can use it.

-## Our Story
+## Our story

 We are committed to supporting Cogent Core and growing a full software ecosystem around it, building on where Cogent Core came from and where we want it to go.